joeyparrish/pokeheim/testing-script.md

 1. Enter game at starting location
 1. Confirm that the chains on boss stones are not interactable
 1. Remove any boss locations from map
+1. Remove any captured bosses from inventory
+1. Run debug command "removedrops"
 1. Loop over all Vegvisir:
   1. Read Vegvisir
   1. Check that next boss is on the map
-  1. Use debug command "findboss NAME_OR_INDEX"
+  1. Use debug command "findboss NAME_OR_INDEX" (0-based)
   1. Check that other locations for this boss are all farther from the start
-  1. Fly to next boss (any location)
+  1. Go to next boss (any location, left-ctrl+middle-click on map to teleport)
   1. Confirm no runestone or item stands
-  1. Confirm alter hovertext says "start encounter"
+  1. Confirm altar hovertext says "start encounter"
   1. Start raid at altar
   1. Confirm "go!" message shown
   1. Type "catchemall" in dev console